 The ability to write C or C++ source code.
 You can create these files with the MATLAB Editor.

 A compiler supported by MATLAB.
 For an up-to-date list of supported compilers, see the Supported and Compatible Compilers website.

 mex build script.
 For more

 For information about writing Fortran MEX files, see Fortran Source Files.

 For information about using the

 to call functions in shared libraries, see Call C Shared Libraries.

 For information about writing S-functions using C or C++ code, see your Simulink® documentation.

-MEX-files are not appropriate for all applications.
+s are not appropriate for all applications.
 MATLAB is a high-productivity environment whose specialty is eliminating time-consuming, low-level programming in compiled languages like C or C++.
 In general, do your programming in MATLAB.
-Do not use MEX-files unless your application requires it.
+Do not use MEX files unless your application requires it.